operator-name/youtube-audio-library-download-all/README.md

 Change `--max-connection-per-server` and `--max-concurrent-downloads` depending on your computer, internet and when youtube starts throttling you/putting up captchas.
 The current numbers have been tested once overnight and did not seem to produce any issues.

-`wget --content-disposition -i music-1000.txt` or `curl` also works, but you'll have to manually parallelise it with `xargs` or `parallel`. `aria2` also has the benifit of being able to automatically continue if interupted.
+`wget --content-disposition -i music-1000.txt` or `curl` also works, but you'll have to manually parallelise it with `xargs` or `parallel`. `aria2` also has the benefit of being able to automatically continue if interrupted.

 The overall download is ~30gb for both music and sound effects.
 Note that the current audio library at time of writing has the following songs with repeated titles, which may be overwritten when using the instructions.